 Alelo has implemented these ideas in the Alelo Workplace Coach.
 It lets learners practice interacting with avatar co-workers of different generations (Baby Boomers and Millennials), to understand how people with different backgrounds can view actions taken by their co-workers in different ways.

-Alelo’s Enskill platform makes avatar-based learning available to organizations around the world.
+Alelo’s Enskill upskilling and reskilling platform makes avatar-based learning available to organizations around the world.
 We can create avatar-based scenarios based on real misunderstandings that can occur in the workplace.
 This prepares trainees to interact effectively and positively with co-workers, regardless of their background.